sunilabrahamindia/sunilabraham/media/vote-will-social-media-impact-the-election-wall-street-journal.md

 Sunil Abraham's scepticism about the homogeneity assumption was a methodologically sound critique.
 The study's constituency-level analysis treated all Facebook users as equally likely to be influenced and to vote, which did not account for differences in caste, class, language, rural-urban divides or the strong role of ground-level political mobilisation that has historically dominated Indian electoral politics.

 The 2014 election settled the broader question decisively — social media did matter, but primarily as a tool of political communication and fundraising rather than as a direct vote-swinger in the mechanical sense the IRIS-IAMAI study suggested.

-<p class="discreet"><em>Note: This is a partial capture of the original article.
-The full text may contain additional content not reproduced here.</em></p>

 ## External Link